Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/private_ai_hub/_header.md

 - Azure Container Registry (private)
   - 1 private endpoint in the "private_endpoints" subnet, referencing the "privatelink.azurecr.io" DNS zone
 - App Insights and Log Analytics workspace
-- AI Services + an AI Services Connection to the Hub
+- AI Services (AI Foundry) + a connection from Hub to instance

 The managed VNet is not provisioned by default.
 In the unprovisioned state, you can see the outbound rules created in the Azure Portal or with the Azure CLI + machine learning extension `az ml workspace outbound-rule list --resource-group $RESOURCE_GROUP --workspace-name $WORKSPACE`.
 Since all possible provisioned resources are private, this collection should include one of type `PrivateEndpoint` for each of the following: